Responsibilities of Household Pet Owners

 - Loud, frequent or habitual barking, yelping, howling or meowing, which causes a serious annoyance is prohibited.

-- Report dead or injured animals to the Technical and Planning Services Department.
+- Report dead or injured animals to the Municipal Services Department.

 - Unclaimed animals will be transferred to the Michigan Humane Society four to seven days from the time taken in.